0PkCk0/Lucky_Click/README.md

 # Lucky Click
-### very simple lucky click with 4 different types of cells ad a restart with a highscore.
+### very simple lucky click game with 4 different types of cells ad a restart with a highscore.

 ## Cell